omairapalacios/omairapalacios/Readme.md

 </div>

-- 🔭 I’m currently working on [Konecta Perú](https://www.grupokonecta.com/somos-globales/peru/) and @AdathinkLab
+- 🔭 I’m currently working at [Konecta Perú](https://www.grupokonecta.com/somos-globales/peru/) and @AdathinkLab as a mentor 💛

 - 🌱 I'm always learning and teaching, I love both things.

-- 👨‍💻 Almost of my projects are available at here :octocat:
+- 👨‍💻 Almost all my projects are available at here :octocat:

 - 💬 Ask me about **whatever you want >.<.
 I will try answer!**